yokharian/hidock-cli/docs/DevAgent.md

 ## Overview

-The HiDock Desktop App is a Python-based GUI application for managing audio recordings from HiDock devices, built with the CustomTkinter framework.
+The HiDock Desktop App is a Python-based GUI application for managing audio recordings from HiDock devices.
 This document outlines the mandatory standards and procedures for its development.
 Adherence to these rules is not optional.

 ## Initial Setup